Inguro-OU/war-of-memes/GAMEPLAY.md

 1. **Basic Level:** Core rules for casual groups or first-time players.
 2. **Intermediate Level:** Adds structure with moderators and optional tools like idea cards.
 Ideal for small groups around a table.
 3. **Advanced Level:** Includes expanded mechanics for deeper insights and competitive play.
 Suited for small groups of experienced players.
-4. **Mastery Level:** for expert level players who like to deepen their experience
+4. **Mastery Level:** for expert-level players who like to deepen their experience

 ---